mr-kush/md/Strip Questions.md

 ---

 ## ✅ Reporting & Reconciliation

+**5% of exam** |
+Describe the reports a merchant should use to solve a given business need and identify typical reconciliation tasks a merchant might take using Stripe.

 ### **1. Which Stripe report is most appropriate for reconciling individual charges to payouts?**